alphabetical guide to the Rotary

 In addition, the club has various members who are given roles to concentrate on particular areas of Rotary e.g. Family, Foundation, Communications and PR as well as for each major Club event.

-Leave Of Absence A way which allows someone anticipating extended absence to remain a member of the chub in spite of his or her inability to meet attendance requirements.
+Leave Of Absence A way which allows someone anticipating extended absence to remain a member of the club in spite of his or her inability to attend meetings.
 Members requiring leave of absence should apply to the council (via the President or Secretary) in writing.
 Leave of Absence will normally be granted automatically to any member who signs out on the Club attendance register for business or personal reasons.
 Leave of absence is a condition of eligibility for a proxy vote at the club SGM in December in cases where a member is unavoidably absent though illness or business.

-Logo The Uppingham logotype (see front cover) was designed to be used to identify all forms of club communications from stationery to sweaters.
+Logo The Uppingham logo (see front cover) was designed to be used to identify all forms of club communications.
 The town badge is used by kind permission of the Town Council.
+However, this is not an official Rotary emblem – the official emblem is shown at the head of the front page and can be found in suitable downloads for use in the RI Brand Centre.

-Meetings Like almost all Rotary clubs Uppingham meets weekly.
+Meetings Like almost all Rotary clubs Uppingham meets weekly and in our case in the evening.
 Rotary clubs have traditionally met at lunchtimes but the change in work patterns has led to the trend towards evening, ‘twilight’ (early evening) and breakfast time meetings (a practice not uncommon abroad).
 Some lunchtime clubs have regular evening meetings during the month as well.
+We no longer require Rotarians to meet any set requirement for attendance or even to dine when attending a Club meeting.

 Who might be a potential member?, Any man or woman in a professional, managerial or executive capacity who wants to put back something into society whilst enjoying fellowship and good company.
 They must be over twenty-one years of age and enjoy a reputation for high ethical standards in their business or profession.
 Rotary is also open to those who have retired.